SkoolNotes/Taproot/2020ENG201/KBENG201GradedDiscussionPrep.md

 	* Because we only have two instances — and they are gramatically incoherent sentences —  can't accurately gauge the darkness through non-marlow
 	* Mention Acheobe

-**CONFLIGHT! line** There is possibility to gauge darkness of land through simply analyzing the environment to take it as it is.
+**CONFLIGHT! line** There is possibility to gauge darkness of land through simply analyzing the environment to take it as it is from objective language of Marlow.

 ### Zach — Darkness already present 5-9
 * Both his environment and himself is dark